 Lake Ontario is the smallest of the Great Lakes.
 The Great Lakes Seaway Trail is a 518-mile scenic driving route that follows the shores of the St. Lawrence River, Lake Ontario, the Niagara River, and Lake Erie in New York and Pennsylvania.
 One of the first roads in America to be designated as a National Scenic Byway, the Great Lakes Seaway Trail includes unique historical locations and cultural heritage sites in addition to outstanding views and scenic vistas.
 The magnificent Niagara Falls include the Horseshoe Falls, the American Falls, and the Bridal Veil Falls.
 The area is well-supplied with small wineries which offer tours and wine tasting opportunities.
 Charter fishing for salmon, trout and bass is a big attraction, as is sailing.
 In the Toronto Harbor, a traditional three-masted schooner offers outstanding tours.
 The ‘tall ships’ still sail Lake Ontario here chong qi zhang peng.

 Lake Erie’s Presque Isle State Park near Erie, PA isn’t to be missed.
 This ancient sand spit extending into Lake Erie was made famous by Commodore Perry, who sheltered here while building the ships with which he won the 1812 Battle of Put-In Bay, the biggest naval battle of the War of 1812.
 The peninsula now offers beaches, nature trails, kayaking and wildlife preserve, along with the picturesque Presque Isle Lighthouse.
 The Lake Erie Coastal Ohio Trail meanders past a number of parks and beaches, ferry rides to islands, historic lighthouses and nostalgic roadside attractions.
 The Ontario side of Lake Erie features Long Point National Wildlife Refuge jutting from the mainland on a narrow sliver of land.
-Travelers turn north along the Detroit River, through Detroit/Windsor and around Lake Saint Clair, continuing north along the St. Clair River to the southern end of Lake Huron.
+Travelers turn north along the Detroit River, through Detroit/Windsor and around Lake Saint Clair, continuing north along the St. Clair River to the southern end of Lake Huron bouncy inflatables.

 Lake Huron is the second-largest of the Great Lakes.
 Both the Michigan and Ontario sides of Lake Huron are supplied with scenic lakeshore drives.
 The Michigan shoreline follows the ‘Mitten’ outline around the Thumb and on to its highest point at the Straits of Mackinac where Lake Huron meets Lake Michigan.
 Picturesque lighthouses dot the Lake Huron shoreline, many of them originally built early in the 19th century.
 The Ontario portion includes Georgian Bay and is particularly well-supplied with provincial parks.
 The two sides meet at the Saint Mary’s River, leading to the twin cities of Sault Ste Marie, Ontario and Sault Ste Marie, Michigan.
 Here, a series of locks enable Great Lakes freighters to traverse the rapids and enter the lower Great Lakes from Lake Superior.
 Tours of the Soo Locks are available in the warmer months.